 Working with Ben

 I often receive requests to work on a wide variety of commercial projects.
 Typically I'm hired as a digital artist to work on character art and illustration projects.
-I'm capable of adapting my drawing style to suit different requirments, producing nothing less than top-end, high-quality results for my clients.
-Having spent years working in web design, graphic design and even tattooing, I'm able to offer a wider range of creative design services.
+I'm capable of adapting my art style to suit different requirements and with an aim to produce nothing less than top-end, high-quality results for my clients.
+Having spent years working in web and graphic design as well as tattooing, I'm able to offer a wider range of creative design services.
 I sometimes collaborate with other professionals, enabling me to provide solutions to nearly any creative project that comes my way.
 This includes:

 - Advertising artwork and promotional illustration

-- Cover art for games, books, merch, magazines
+- Cover art for games, books, magazines, website headers or banners

 - Character design- concepts and finished artwork